aws/fmeval/README.md

 ## Foundation Model Evaluations Library
-`fmeval` is a library to evaluate Large Language Models (LLMs), and to select the best LLM for your use case.
-The library can help evaluate LLMs for the following tasks:
+`fmeval` is a library to evaluate Large Language Models (LLMs) in order to help select the best LLM for your use case.
+The library evaluates LLMs for the following tasks:
 * Open-ended generation - The production of natural human responses to text that does not have a pre-defined structure.
 * Text summarization - The generation of a condensed summary retaining the key information contained in a longer text.
 * Question Answering - The generation of a relevant and accurate response to an answer.